SungardAS/particles-enhanced-snapshots/README.md

 [Condensation](https://github.com/SungardAS/condensation) particles that create a CloudFormation project for [Enhanced Snapshots](https://github.com/SungardAS/snapdirector).

-The use of condensation allows the template and the code to be deployed to any S3 bucket.
-The template will always reference the code that it was deployed with.
-The stack can be updated to add permissions or to deploy new releases of Enhanced Snapshots.
+Condensation allows templates and assets to be deployed together, to any S3 bucket.
+The template will always reference the assets that it was deployed with.

 ## Use